Formulas for

 Can I fill a whole column at once?

 Yes.
-Reference a range instead of a single cell — e.g. point Detect Spam at A2:A50 — and it returns a value for every row in one call, or just drag =VERVE("spamdetector", A2) down like any spreadsheet function.
+Reference a range instead of a single cell — e.g. point Detect Spam at A2:A50 — and it returns a value for every row in one call, or just drag =VERVE("spamdetector", "Congratulations!
+You have won a free iPhone.
+Click here to claim your prize now!") down like any spreadsheet function.

 Does Detect Spam work in Excel as well as Google Sheets?